flowers used for day of the dead

 Carnation flower

 Carnations, which means “Flowers of God,” come in a variety of hues, including red, yellow, and pink.
-According to legend, these flowers signify a living love, light for the dead, or that whoever receives them will always have lovely memories of the deceased.
+According to legend, these flowers signify a living love, light for the dead.
+Whoever receives them will always have lovely memories of the deceased.

 Its presence denotes a close relationship with the deceased and stands for unification.
-Carnations come in around 250 different kinds, can be produced at any time of the year, and remain alive for a very long period after being cut.
+Carnations come in around 250 different kinds.It can be produced at any time of the year.
+And remain alive for a very long period after being cut.

 Daisy

-The daisies are one of the most important flowers used for Day of the Dead event.
+The daisies are one of the most important flowers used for the Day of the Dead event.
 It symbolizes purity, cheerfulness, and new beginnings.
-It is available in many different attractive colours like yellow, pink, orange, white etc.
+It is available in many different attractive colours like yellow, pink, orange, white, etc.

 What significance do daisies first have?
 They represent innocence, purity, unwavering companionship, and unconditional love without any romantic overtones, I tell you.

-Due to its yellow centre and white petals, which stand for purity and fidelity, these flowers are also connected to Day Of The Dead event Flowers.
+Due to its yellow centre and white petals, which stand for purity and fidelity.
+These flowers are also connected to the Day Of The Dead even

 Daffodil flower